State's target of netting an extra Sh300b in taxes is a pipe dream

 Stay informed.
 Subscribe to our newsletter

 The national government's recurrent expenditure includes Sh27.3 billion on travel.
 Of this, domestic travel accounted for Sh18.2 billion while foreign travel consumed Sh9.2 billion.
 While this analysis does not unpack individual agency spending, it is very easy to infer that the President’s tours locally and abroad, together with other senior public officials are coming at a huge price tag for taxpayers.
-If we are to escalate this analysis to the Sh354.6 billion shareable revenue transferred to the counties in the fiscal year, these figures would be astounding.
+These figures would be astounding if we are to escalate this analysis to the Sh354.6 billion shareable revenue transferred to the counties in the fiscal year.

 The funny thing is that despite this recurring evidence of the bulk of taxes going into a consumption hole, and very little on investment into the economy, the party continues unabated.
 Other than the rhetoric during official functions and public rallies, the core of government spending, waste and misplaced priorities remains intact.
 One then is left wondering how will we ever restart the economy if the response to the evolving crisis is an official denial of the magnitude of the underlying macroeconomic woes.